 Designed to develop pharmacy innovators and pioneers, the M.S. in Pharmacy Leadership and Administration is part of 'The Houston Program' in collaboration with seven fellow Texas Medical Center institutions offering PGY1-PGY2 Health-System Pharmacy Administration residency programs.
 Learn More >

 The Pharm.D./MBA and Ph.D./M.A. in Applied Economics dual degree programs offer enhanced education and training in such career fields as entrepreneurship, executive/corporate pharmacy operations, and health economics and outcomes research.
-The college also offers a consecutive Pharm.D./Pharmaceutical Sciences Ph.D. program in the Medicinal Chemistry, Pharmaceutics and Pharmacology Concentrations.
+The college also offers a consecutive Pharm.D./Pharmaceutical Sciences Ph.D. program in each of the four Concentrations.
 Learn More >

 Rio Grande Valley Pharm.D.
 Satellite Program

 As part of its commitment to reducing health disparities across Texas and providing cuturally and linguistically competent patient care, UHCOP has established the Rio Grande Valley Pharm.D.
 Satellite Program to expand clinical pharmacy services as well as clinical and translational research in the rapidly growing region of South Texas.
 The UHCOP RGV Pharm.D.
 Satellite Program is in collaboration with Edinburg, Texas-based DHR Health.